On the universal calibration of heavy-tailed combination tests: A brief introduction to multivariate regular variation

 \subsection{The space $\M_0$}

 In this section, we follow closely the seminal paper of Hult and Lindskog \cite{hult:lindskog:2006}.
 Although our focus is on finite-dimensional Euclidean spaces, we adopt the modern language and the $\M_0$-convergence perspective.
 Thus, {\em mutatis mutandis}, all results in this section extend to random elements in complete separable metric spaces equipped with a continuous scaling action \citep[][]{hult:lindskog:2006}.
 Extensive expositions can be found in the books \cite{resnick:2007,kulik:soulier:2020}.
-The bleeding edge of generality and abstraction is given in \cite{basrak2025foundationsregularvariationtopological}.

 Consider the Euclidean space $\R^d$. {\em Excise} its origin $\R_0^d:=\R^d\setminus\{0\}$ and equip it with the induced topology.
 Let ${\cal B}_0:={\cal B}(\R_0^d)$ be the Borel $\sigma$-field generated by all open sets in $\R_0^d$.